cssearcy/AYS-Coding-in-R-Spr-2020/schedule.md

 **ASSIGNMENT:**

-> For your discussion topic this week, find one data-driven blog post from Ben Wellington's [I Quant NY](http://iquantny.tumblr.com/) and/or OK Cupid's [OK Trends](https://theblog.okcupid.com/tagged/data) where you discovered something cool that you did not know, and share it with the group.
+> For your discussion topic this week, find one data-driven blog post from Ben Wellington's [I Quant NY](http://iquantny.tumblr.com/) and/or OK Cupid's [OK Trends](https://theblog.okcupid.com/tagged/data) where you discovered something cool that you did not know and share it with the group.

 Also, check out Ben's [Ted Talk](https://www.youtube.com/watch?v=6xsvGYIxJok), or this short interview.